substance/texture/docs/TextureAPI.md

 # Texture API

 A Javascript API to modify content in a Texture article.
-This is particularly useful for collecting metadata, such as authors, affiliations, references, keywords etc.
+This is particularly useful for collecting metadata, such as authors, affiliations, references, keywords etc. This is a format-agnostic abstraction.
+So it means the data can be serialised in different ways, so Texture is not tightly bound to JATS.
+We could also use HTML + JSON to represent an article and its metadata.

 * [Affiliations](#affiliations)
 * [Authors](#authors)